Please be sure to attend a CAPACS Informational Panel and/or

 The Commission on the Accreditation of Programs in Applied and Clinical Sociology (CAPACS or the Commission) periodically hosts informational panels on "CAPACS Accreditation."
 The panels feature an overview of CAPACS as an accreditor of higher education programs in sociological practice (applied sociology, clinical sociology, engaged public sociology, translational sociology, and forensic sociology).
 Panelists discuss the Commission's accreditation standards, timelines, and benefits of CAPACS accreditation for programs and the profession.
 Focused content covers conventional accreditation reviews vs. virtual accreditation reviews during the COVID-19 pandemic; the global demand to accredit disciplinary and professional programs in the social and behavioral sciences as a process of external quality review; and the oversight of higher education accreditation commissions.

-- Annual Meeting of the Association for Applied and Clinical Sociology in Louisville, Kentucky, between October 6-8, 2022, at the historic Brown Hotel.
-The conference theme is "Repairing Our World."
-CAPACS Chair, Dr. Michael Fleischer, and CAPACS Vice-Chair, Dr. Norma Winston, will be joined by Dr. Bruce Friesen, Sociology Department Chair, and Dr. J. Sumerau, Program Director of the B.A. and B.S. in Applied Sociology at the University of Tampa.
+• CAPACS hosted an informational panel on "Accrediting Your Undergraduate or Graduate Program in Sociological Practice: A Workshop on Process, Benefits, and Outcomes by the Commission on the Accreditation of Programs in Applied and Clinical Sociology" at the Annual Meeting of the Association for Applied and Clinical Sociology in Louisville, Kentucky, on Friday, October 7th, 2022, from 1:40 to 3:10 pm, EDT at the historic Brown Hotel.
+The conference theme was "Repairing Our World."
+CAPACS Chair, Dr. Michael Fleischer, was joined by Dr. Bruce Friesen, Sociology Department Chair, and Dr. J. E. Sumerau, Program Director of the B.A. and B.S. in Applied Sociology Program at the University of Tampa, for the well-attended session.

 CAPACS Accreditation Review Committee and Site Visit Team Training Workshops and Webinars